-The forward-looking statements contained herein are based on certain key expectations and assumptions, including, but not limited to, with respect to expectations and assumptions concerning: (i) receipt and/or maintenance of required licenses and third party consents; and (ii) the success of our operations, are based on estimates prepared by us using data from publicly available governmental sources, as well as from market research and industry analysis, and on assumptions based on data and knowledge of this industry that we believe to be reasonable.
+The forward-looking statements contained herein are based on certain key expectations and assumptions, including, but not limited to, with respect to expectations and assumptions concerning: (i) receipt and/or maintenance of required licenses and third party consents; and (ii) the success of our operations.
+These assumptions are based on estimates prepared by us using data from publicly available governmental sources, as well as from market research and industry analysis, and on data and knowledge of this industry that we believe to be reasonable.
 However, although generally indicative of relative market positions, market shares and performance characteristics, such data is inherently imprecise.
-While we are not aware of any misstatement regarding any industry or government data presented herein, the current marijuana industry involves risks and uncertainties and are subject to change based on various factors.
-Although we believe that the expectations and assumptions on which such forward-looking statements address future events and conditions, by their very nature they involve inherent risks and uncertainties.
+While we are not aware of any misstatement regarding any industry or government data presented herein, the current marijuana industry involves risks and uncertainties and is subject to change based on various factors.
+Although we believe that the expectations and assumptions on which such forward-looking statements are based are reasonable, undue reliance should not be placed on the forward-looking statements contained herein because no assurance can be given that they will prove to be correct.
+Since forward-looking statements address future events and conditions, by their very nature they involve inherent risks and uncertainties.
 Actual results could differ materially from those currently anticipated due to a number of factors and risks.
 These include, but are not limited to, the risks described above and other factors beyond our control, as more particularly described under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this prospectus.
-Consequently, all forward-looking statements made in this prospectus are qualified by such cautionary statements and there can be no assurance that the anticipated results or developments will actually be realized or, even if realized, that they will have the expected consequences to or effects on us.
-The cautionary statements contained or referred to in this prospectus should be considered in connection with any subsequent written or oral forward-looking statements that we and/or persons acting on our be
+Consequently, all forward-looking statements made in this prospectus are qualified by such cautionary statements and there can be no assurance that the anticipated results or developments will actually be realized or, even if realized, that they will have the expected consequences to or effect